Jung as a Boundary Protocol: Non-Retroactive Accountability When Meaning Is Committed

 3.1 From Implicit Assumptions to Responsibility-Gated Output

-Ghost Drift is a boundary-first accountability mechanism: the system responds in a responsibility-gated mode only when the input includes (or references) a committed boundary packet.
-When the boundary is absent, the correct response is not to “guess better,” but to demand boundary specification (scope, checks, PASS/FAIL or responsibility triggers) and to bind any later claims to a non-retroactive commit.
+Ghost Drift is a boundary-first accountability mechanism: the system responds in a responsibility-gated mode only when the input includes (or references) a committed boundary.
+When the boundary is absent, the correct response is not to “guess better,” but to demand boundary specification (scope, checks, PASS/FAIL or responsibility triggers) and to bind any later claims to a non-retroactive commitment.

 3.2 Hypothetical Model of Response Transformation